 - In the Satisfactory Academic Progress calculation are considered to be credits attempted and completed toward the completion of the student’s program and counted toward the max time frame.

-Review of Satisfactory Academic Progress:
+Frequency of Reviews for Satisfactory Academic Progress:

 - Financial Aid Suspension: Failure to meet either the qualitative or quantitative standard will result in the student being placed on financial aid suspension until the next evaluation period.
 The student will not be allowed to receive financial aid when they have been placed on Financial Aid suspension.
+Students may also continue to take coursework without the use of financial assistance until eligibility is reinstated by achieving the required SAP standards.

 - Reason why they failed to maintain Satisfactory Academic Progress.